federicapardini/Real_time_ash_forecast/README.md

 The numerical procedure for ash forecast has been developed at INGV-Sezione di Pisa and it runs automatically and in real-time when bulletins reporting Mt.
 Etna explosive activity are released by The Etnean Observatory of INGV.

+Here the main features of the forecast procedure:

 * Numerical models used: eruptive column model PLUME-MoM-TSM coupled with the VATDM HYSPLIT
 * Meteo data:
 * Ensemble of simulations are performed and statistical ash hazard maps are produced